What can I do on the Administrator Dashboard?

 Growth Data Page

 The Growth Data page provides a wealth of data on how students are progressing while using the Freckle program.
-Admins begin by selecting the subject they want to track, and can then decide whether they want to see an overview of all schools they support or drill down into a specific school.
+Admins begin by selecting the subject they want to track, and can then decide whether they want to see an overview of all schools they support or drill down into a specific school (further refining the data by grade, domain, date range, and/or rostering source).
 Once those options are selected, the page will update to display a number of charts, including:

 - Growing versus Struggling students overall